 2. Define measures: Depending on the seriousness of the weakness and, if necessary, other boundary conditions, updates will be prepared.
 In case of a serious weakness, Pilz will prepare a Security Advisory.
 During the process, we will regularly inform the submitter about the status.

 3. Publish: The finale Security Advisory and any related patches will be published here and will be available to download for every customer.
 To download, log in with your user name.
 If you do not yet have a profile, you can register here free of charge.
-Please note that patches may be released only in the context of the typical product release cycle, depending on the severity of a weakness.
+Please note that patches may be released only in the context of the typical product release cycle, depending on the severity of the weakness.